 By changing the baseline position, you increase the maximum positive velocity and decrease the maximum negative velocity, or vice versa.

 Baseline is available only in live imaging and on a frozen image.

 Rotate the knob located under Baseline:

-- clockwise to increase the maximum positive velocities - counterclockwise to increase the maximum negative velocities
+- clockwise to move the Baseline up - counterclockwise to move the Baseline down